 - Apprentices have the option to participate in employer sponsored health insurance.

 - Housing may be available for a few apprentices either on-farm or at a property 4 miles from the farm.
 Rent is $50/week and includes all utilities and internet.

 - Farm produce: as much farm grown produce as the apprentice can use.

 - Training: access to planning documents and records, farmer’s library; farm safety training; tractor operation and maintenance training; option to participate in eastern Mass CRAFT program (emasscraft.org); option to attend NOFA summer conference, and other events as they arise; continued consulting and assistance with post apprenticeship job placement if desired.

-- Time off: one week paid vacation, usually in July or August; 2 personal days, and sick time as needed and negotiated with the farmers.
+- Time off: one week paid vacation, usually in July or August; 2 paid days sick time.

-- Free admission to all Trustees of Reservations properties, including nearby Crane Beach.
+- Free admission to all Trustees properties, including nearby Crane Beach.

 To apply for the apprenticeship, send letter, resume and references to: